Sharmadisha1608/Image-Caption-Generator/README.md

 ###### The model consists of 3 phases:
 ###### A. Image Feature Extraction
-###### The features of the images from the Flickr 8K dataset is extracted using the VGG 16 model due to the performance of the model in object identification.
-The VGG is a convolutional neural network which consists of consists of 16 layer which has a pattern of 2 convolution layers followed by 1 dropout layers until the fully connected layer at the end.
+###### The features of the images from the Flickr 8K dataset is extracted using the Resnet model due to the performance of the model in object identification.
 The dropout layers are present to reduce overfitting the training dataset, as this model configuration learns very fast.
 These are processed by a Dense layer to produce a 4096 vector element representation of the photo and passed on to the LSTM layer.

 ###### B. Sequence processor
 ###### The function of a sequence processor is for handling the text input by acting as a word embedding layer.
 The embedded layer consists of rules to extract the required features of the text and consists of a mask to ignore padded values.
 The network is then connected to a LSTM for the final phase of the image captioning.